PyO3/pyo3/guide/src/ecosystem/logging.md

 ## Using `pyo3-log` to send Rust log messages to Python

 The [pyo3-log] crate allows sending the messages from the Rust side to Python's [logging] system.
-This is mostly suitable for writing native extensions for Python programs.
+This is mostly suitable for writing native modules for Python programs.

 Use [`pyo3_log::init`][init] to install the logger in its default configuration.